- Coffee Species: Beyond Arabica

 Robusta, Coffea caniphora

-Robusta is the second biggest player in the coffee market now, though at times in the past it has been the dominant species.
+Robusta is the second biggest player in the coffee market now, and accounts for about 44% of the world crop, though at times in the past it has been the dominant species.
 It grows on larger trees that are better suited to heat and irregular rainfall, and can tolerate a wider range of altitudes.
 It has almost double the caffeine of Arabica.
 Since the caffeine is actually a self-defense, this means Robusta is more resistant to pests and disease than other coffee species, requiring less spraying.